cyberheb/gojeksf/README.md

 The code shamelessly adopted from subfinder project.
 I limited to only 4 passive sources, and also add functionality to do scrapping in order to retrieve resource path of each identified subdomain.
+This is part of Gojek submission test.

 # Usage